thzidaan/thzidaan.github.io/README.md

 # Hosting a Markdown-formatted Resume

-**Purpose:** A step-by-step guide on using Markdown, GitHub Pages, and Jekyll to host a résumé on a static website using the concepts of current technical writing as described in Andrew Etter's book *Modern Technical Writing*.
+**Purpose:** A step-by-step guide on using Markdown, GitHub Pages, and Jekyll to host a résumé on a static website using the concepts as described in Andrew Etter's book *Modern Technical Writing*.

 ## Summary
 - [Prerequisites](#prerequisites)